|

 How Do Poker Tournaments Work And What Makes Them Different From Poker Cash Games?

 In a poker cash game the chips in front of you have an actual dollar value.
 Whether you play for big bucks in Vegas or pennies around the kitchen table, bets are made in the chip equivalent of real cash.
-Furthermore, in a cash game players can purchase more chips at any point, up to the agreed limits for the game – so if you lose your chips you can simply buy a new stack.
+Furthermore, in a cash game players can purchase more chips at any point, up to the agreed limits for the game – so if you lose your chips you can simply buy yourself a new stack.

 In poker tournaments, players purchase a stack of chips for an agreed price – usually between 1500 and 3000 chips - and then play until their chips are gone, at which point they are eliminated from the tournament.
 These games finish when one player has won all of the chips.
 In order to keep the games to a reasonable length of time the betting levels are increased as the game goes on, forcing players to play hands before their chip stack disappears via the 'forced bets' of blinds and antes.

 Around 10% to 15% of the field gets paid in a typical poker tournament, with the biggest payouts for the winner and the players at the final table.
-As you will see from this FAQ, there are many variations on this central theme!
+As you will see from this FAQ, there are many variations on this central theme.

 What Different Types Of Poker Tournament Can I Play Online?